 Alpha, Theta and alpha-theta enhancements are effective treatments of anxiety disorders (Table 1).
 Alpha suppression is also effective, but less so (Table 2).
 Perceived success in carrying out the task plays an important role in clinical improvement.
 Research is needed to find out how much more effective they are than placebo, and which variables are important for efficacy.
 Variables needing study are: duration of treatment, type and severity of anxiety, number and type of EEG waveforms used, pretreatment with other kinds of feedback, position and number of electrodes, and presence of concomitant medication.

-MyBrainDr successfully treats anxiety disorders with neurofeedback therapy in Cary, North Carolina.
+MyBrainDr successfully treats anxiety disorders and panic attacks with neurofeedback therapy in Cary, North Carolina.
 Click the button below to schedule your free evaluation today!